56660011/Shell/README.md

-# Shell
+# PowerShell For Admin

-PowerShell For Admin
+Seespace mean Mornitor Space of server